 The proposed stormwater management plan is in compliance with local and provincial standards.
-Sufficient rooftop and underground cistern storage have been provided and controlled to match 100 year post-development flows to existing conditions 2 year flows, meeting the allowable release rate to the existing 450mm diameter storm sewer within Hamilton Avenue ROW.
+Rooftop storage and minimal surface storage has been controlled to meet the allowable release rate to the existing 450mm diameter storm sewer within Hamilton Avenue ROW.
+The downstream receiving sewer has sufficient capacity to receive runoff volumes from the site.